-2.3.1 Public participation and effective management of budgets control scope is vital to give the project manager a chance of meeting the approved objectives and achieving successful projects.
+2.3.1 Public participation and effective management of budgets

+Citizen participation in local government is usually considered to be an important mechanism for achieving development gains, strengthening local accountability, and empowering citizens (Kelly, 2007).
+Nearly two-thirds of projects are unsuccessful due to difficulties experienced in trying to control project deliverables, schedules and budget and therefore the need to manage and control scope is vital to give the project manager a chance of meeting the approved objectives and achieving successful projects.
 Studies have shown that there are various influences of stakeholder participation on the public budgeting process.
 Some of these include the efficiency of the process, the effectiveness of the process and equity in the allocation of funds.
 (Kelly, 2007)